Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel.md

 update them rather than insert them when you subsequently click
 \[Export\].

-If you want to simply export a list of custom list values from a spreadsheet, then you need to either enter the custom list ID and value name into this specially formatted spreadsheet or cut and paste them in from another existing Excel sheet that you've been using to manage the values previously.
+If you want to export a list of custom list values from a spreadsheet you first need to make sure that a list exists in the right template in Spira.
+You can only edit a list that already exists in Spira.
+Then you need to either enter the custom list ID and value name into this specially formatted spreadsheet or cut and paste them in from another existing Excel sheet that you've been using to manage the values previously.
 Then click \[Export\] and the new items will be added to your instance of SpiraTeam.
+NOTE: These values are initially added as inactive on the list.
+You will need to log into Spira to make the list values required active.

 The various columns that can be imported, and the rules for entering data are listed below: